skoriche/Climate-REF4CMIP/docs/development.md

 is never required in our experience so is best avoided.

-Try and keep your merge requests as small as possible (focus on one thing if you can).
+Try and keep your pull requests as small as possible (focus on one thing if you can).
 This makes life much easier for reviewers which allows contributions to be accepted at a faster rate.